cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

       - You can try other values (remember these are days in the past, relative to today) to see how that works
       - If you run this on the second day of the month with values like 32 and 2 you should see something close to your monthly spend as the total
   - Enter a Key string 'emailsubject'
-    - Enter a simple recognizable string as the Value, for example 'AWS daily burn'
+    - Enter a simple recognizable string as the Value, for example 'AWS daily spend'
 - Scroll down further to the Basic settings panel
   - Set the Memory (MB) slider to 256 MB
   - Set the Timeout values to reflect 2 min 10 sec